-This post was originally published in May 2017.
-I’ve updated the post below to include more information about this spicy margarita.
-Plus, I added a recipe video to show you how easy this mango cocktail is to make!
+Update: This post was originally published in May 2017.
+I made updates to the post below to include more information about this spicy margarita recipe.
+Plus, I added a video to show you exactly how easy it is to make mango cocktail at home!

-So, go grab your sombreros, maracas and tiny cocktail umbrellas, because it’s fiesta time!
+So, go forth and grab your sombreros, along with a few maracas and tiny cocktail umbrellas, because it’s fiesta time!

-A word to the wise, this boozy babe is radically refreshing and dangerously smooth.
-Like, you could easily suck down three (or five) of these Spicy Margaritas and be terrifically tipsy before you know it.
-So make sure you hide the car keys or drink safely at home before you imbibe!
+A word to the wise, this tequila cocktail is beautifully refreshing and dangerously smooth.
+You can easily suck down three (or five) of these Spicy Margaritas and be terrifically tipsy before you know it.
+So, make sure you hide the car keys or drink safely at home before you imbibe!

 What is a spicy margarita?